 Ninewa and Erbil governorates

 Since the start of the Mosul offensive, MSF has worked to bolster its response in Ninewa governorate where possible by providing lifesaving stabilisation and emergency care, including mother and child health care.
-MSF medical teams are working in hospitals and advanced medical posts in eastern and western Mosul and in villages in the city’s outskirts.
+MSF medical teams are working in hospitals and advanced medical posts in East and West Mosul and in villages in the city’s outskirts.
 They are also providing health care and mental health care in newly established camps for people fleeing Mosul.